CharishmaKondamuri/Insurance-Claims-Analysis/README.md

 LIMIT 3;
 ```

+#### 3.Claims Summary by Policy Type
-#### 3.Show the total number of claims and the total claim amount for each policy type, pivoted by claim status.
+Query to show the total number of claims and the total claim amount for each policy type, pivoted by claim status.

 ```sql
 SELECT